trohit/ik/systemdesign/backend/COMPONENTS/MGMT/k8s.md

     -  Allow for implementation of policies to secure access to applications running inside containers.
   - Container orchestrators can be deployed on the infrastructure of our choice - on bare metal, Virtual Machines, on-premises, on public and hybrid clouds.
 Kubernetes, for example, can be deployed on a workstation, with or without an isolation layer such as a local hypervisor or container runtime, inside a company's data center, in the cloud on AWS Elastic Compute Cloud (EC2) instances, Google Compute Engine (GCE) VMs, DigitalOcean Droplets, OpenStack, etc.

+# Terminology
+- A Pod is the smallest scheduling work unit in Kubernetes.
+It is a logical collection of one or more containers scheduled together, and the collection can be started, stopped, or rescheduled as a single unit of work.

 # K8s Architecture

 ## Control Plane